 On Thursday, Flora and Turtle are trying to follow the stock market.
 The price of WPP is rising.
-Turtle keeps getting in trouble at school, listening to the radio to follow stocks; she tries to blame it on a toothache, but the teachers don't believe her.
+Turtle keeps getting in trouble at school because she's listening to the radio to follow stocks.
+She tries to blame it on a toothache, but the teachers don't believe her.
 Every thirty minutes she takes a bathroom break to tune in, while Flora follows from the stockbrokers.

 Crow gets furious and thinks about vengeance, since Angela will be scarred for life.